TangibleInc/now/readme.md

 # @tangible/now

-> Standalone command-line tool for running local WordPress sites
+> Standalone command-line tool to manage local WordPress sites

-This is a fork of [`wp-now`](https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now).
+This is a fork of [`wp-now`](https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now), customized for local development and testing purpose.

 ## Changes